zakariamaaraki/Event-Bus/Readme.md

 # Event Bus

-This project is an implementation of a queue event bus using .NET 6.
+This project is an implementation of a queueing system using .NET 6.
 It provides a simple and efficient way to publish and consume events between different components of an application.

 ## Installation